Waterville Airport (Washington)

 Waterville Airport (FAA LID: 2S5) is a public airport located one mile (2 km) northeast of the central business district of Waterville, a town in Douglas County, Washington, United States.
 It is owned by the Port of Douglas County.

 Facilities and aircraft

 Waterville Airport covers an area of 20 acre which contains one runway designated 7/25 with a 2,978 x 50 ft (908 x 15 m) asphalt pavement.

-For the 12-month period ending December 31, 2005, the airport had 1,000 general aviation aircraft operations.
+For the 12-month period ending December 31, 2021, the airport had 1,000 general aviation aircraft operations, average 83 per month.